Consideration of diagnostic assessments for children

 If however you are considering an assessment for your child, then I’ve included some information below that may be of help:

 Children of a younger age would need to be assessed by a multi-disciplinary team (MDT) as indicated in NICE Guidance (National Institute for Clinical Excellence).
-Typically the initial consideration is to be referred to a Community Paediatrician via your child’s GP, especially for very young children, unless there is a trust specific Autism and / or ADHD Team or the referral may go through the Child and Adolescent Mental Health Team (CAMHS).
-There are sometimes private teams who can conduct such assessments in addition to NHS services depending on what is available in your local area.
+Typically the initial consideration is to be referred to a Community Paediatrician (for Primary / Junior School age) via your child’s GP, especially for very young children, unless there is a trust specific Autism and / or ADHD Team or the referral may go through the Child and Adolescent Mental Health Team (CAMHS) for children of Secondary School age.
+There are at times (area dependent) private teams who can conduct such assessments in addition to NHS services depending on what is available in your local area.